piano-man/piano-man.github.io/projects.md

     Built using React for front-end, Node.js(Express) for back-end and Google Maps API for location-based features.

+- **[Demonstration of Secure Key Exchange using Quantum Key Distribution Protocols]()** - This is essentially the topic of my Masters Thesis and is still a work in progress.
+It involves an analysis of BB84, E91, S09 and Super Dense Coding protocols and their simulation on IBM Qx followed by a comparative analysis of the theoretical and the practical results obtained.
+Further, information transfer using the Delayed Choice Quantum Eraser Experiment is also discussed briefly.
+I also briefly discuss the feasibility of Quantum Computing and the areas where it will be immensely useful in the thesis.

+    Built IBM Qx with the analysis scripts and parsers coded in Python 3.

 - **[DDoS Attack Mitigation using Blockchain and Smart Contracts](https://github.com/piano-man/DDOS)** - A smart contract based blockchain system to mitigate DDoS attacks by identifying malicious or spoofed IP Addresses and blacklisting them using a decentralised architecture.

     Built using HPING3, Solidity, Web3 js, Ethereum, Netstat and TCPTrack.